FISCO-BCOS/FISCO-BCOS-DOC/3.x/en/docs/articles/7_practice/build_chain_with_wsl_on_windows.md

 ## Six: Install the FICO console

-Please refer to [Building the First Blockchain Network] for installation tutorial.(../../installation.md)In the installation console section, this article tries to make a brief integration introduction.
+Please refer to [Building the First Blockchain Network] for installation tutorial(../../installation.md)In the installation console section, this article tries to make a brief integration introduction

-Since the source of the Ubuntu subsystem is abroad, the download speed of jdk will be slow for domestic users.
+Since the source of the Ubuntu subsystem is abroad, the download speed of jdk will be slow for domestic users

 ```bash
 sudo chmod 777 /etc/apt/sources.list